How to Store Microgreens to Maximize Shelf Life

 Other microgreens, like radishes and sunflower shoots, need to be harvested in a much shorter window than others.
 They only provide you with a day or two of being perfect before going too far and the flavor deteriorates.

-So there comes the point when you need to harvest the microgreens and store them for later use.
+So there comes the point when you must harvest the microgreens and store them for later use.

 How to Store Microgreens: Factors That Affect Freshness

-Here is a list of the factors, and I’ll discuss each of them one at a time or in combination below.
+Here is a list of the factors, and I’ll discuss each one at a time or in combination below.

 Factors That Affect Freshness of Microgreens